mingluuu/FinTechBootcamp_Assignments_13/README.md

 TensorFlow 2.0 - The core open source library to help you develop and train ML models.
 Scikit Learn - Scikit Learn or Sklearn is one of the most used Python libraries for Data Science, along with others like Numpy, Pandas, Tensorflow, or Keras.
-Install the following librarie(s) in your terminal...
+Install the following librarie(s) in your terminal.
 ```
 pip install -U scikit-learn
 pip install --upgrade tensorflow